 Senior Communications Coordinator, UWNWVT

-United Way staff also work with Diana Carminati (Strategic Planning Consultant), Data Consultants from the Pacific Institute for Evaluation and Research (PIRE), and local partners serving on the Network Advisory Group and Action Teams.
+United Way staff also work with Diana Carminati (Strategic Planning Consultant), Data Consultants from the Pacific Institute for Evaluation and Research (PIRE), and are supported by Steven Maluenda (United Way’s Grants and Finance Manager).